jakim54/swift-closures-reading-swift-intro-000/README.md

 Ok, welcome back.

-Lets create a new function called `subtract` I'm going to add in some `print()` statements to help us see when things are getting called.
+Let's create a new function called `subtract` I'm going to add in some `print()` statements to help us see when things are getting called.

 ```swift
 func subtract(a: Int, from b: Int) -> Int {